 Due to the COVID-19 outbreak I am currently only offering sessions by telehealth (secure video).
-I am accepting new clients for telehealth in both Colorado and Pennsylvania.
-Philadelphia clients can begin with video session and transition to in-person sessions after I move and when it is safe to do so.
+I am accepting new clients for telehealth in both Pennsylvania and Colorado.
+Philadelphia clients can begin with video session and transition to in-person sessions when it is safe to do so.

 Chris McKee, MA, LPC

-I have 4 years of experience as a therapist and more than 15 years of experience with my own personal growth work, including mindfulness practice, yoga, psychotherapy and group process.
+I have 4 years of experience as a therapist (I first got my LPC License in March of 2019) and more than 15 years of experience with my own personal growth work, including mindfulness practice, yoga, psychotherapy and group process.
 I have also studied eastern contemplative traditions including Buddhism.

 As a personal growth oriented therapist, I am on an ongoing path of growth and healing.
 I believe my ability to help people comes directly from my own personal work.
 This process doesn’t end, it just continues to deepen.
 I aspire to facilitate personal evolution, both in myself and in my clients.